-Delhi has lost its air quality gains of the first generation action which included large scale conversion of public transport buses and three wheelers to natural gas, relocation of polluting industries and improvement in emission standards for vehicles, among others.
+- Delhi has lost its air quality gains of the first-generation action which included large scale conversion of public transport buses and three wheelers to natural gas, relocation of polluting industries and improvement in emission standards for vehicles, among others. - Both particulate levels (PM 10 and PM 2.5) as well as nitrogen oxides are increasing steadily.

-- The sharp increase in vehicle numbers due to increased dependence on personal vehicles in lieu of adequate, comfortable and efficient public transport services and walking and cycling facilities. - Worsening air pollution levels in recent times.
-Both particulate levels (PM 10 and PM 2.5) as well as nitrogen oxides are increasing steadily.
-The reference of PM 10 levels can be seen in Figure 8.1.
 Ozone which was not a problem earlier is rising again.
 During winter PM 2.5 levels are normally 3 to 4 times higher than the standard and during smog episodes it can go as high as 7 to 8 times the standard.
 This has serious public health consequences.